Soulthym/Aero15X-bumblebee-cuda/README.md

 based on :
 https://github.com/cleemesser/aero15X-laptop-linux-cuda-config
 just install nvidia and bumblebee:
-sudo pacman -Sy nvidia bumblebee
+sudo pacman -Sy nvidia bumblebee mesa
 and the copy the corresponding files to their location